-- (1) A person is eligible to be a member of the association if: (a) the person is a natural person, and - (b) the person is a graduate of Harvard University, or - (c) the person has worked at Harvard University, whether permanent or otherwise, at one of the faculties or colleges; or - (d) the person has studied at Harvard University, whether receiving a degree or not, for a minimum of six (6) weeks duration; or - (f) the person is a recipient of a scholarship or fellowship funded or part funded by the club, where the individual has successfully completed the program for which the scholarship or fellowship was awarded; or - (g) the person is or has held the position of chair of Australian Studies at Harvard University; or - (h) the person has applied and been approved for membership of the association in accordance with clause 4. - (i) the person has been deemed by the Harvard Alumni Association to hold Alumni status - (2) A person is eligible to be an associate member of the association if: - (a) the person has completed a minimum one (1) week program taught by Harvard faculty on the Harvard campus or in Australia; or - (b) the person is currently studying at Harvard University; or - (c) the person is a member of the Harvard Club of Victoria; or (d) the person has attended the club's Program for Leaders. - (3) A person is taken to be a member or associate member of the association if: - (a) the person is a natural person, and (b) the person was: - (i) in the case of an unincorporated body that is registered as the association a member of that unincorporated body immediately before the registration of the association, or - (ii) in the case of an association that is amalgamated to form the relevant association a member of that other association immediately before the amalgamation, or - (iii) in the case of a registrable corporation that is registered as an association a member of the registrable corporation immediately before that entity was registered as an association. - (4) A person is taken to be a member or associate member of the association if the person was one of the individuals on whose behalf an application for registration of the association under section 6 (1) (a) of the Act was made.
+- (1) A person is eligible to be a member of the association if: - (a) the person is a natural person, and - (b) the person is a graduate of Harvard University, or - (c) the person is or has been employed at Harvard University for a minimum of one (1) year, whether permanent or otherwise, at one of the faculties or colleges; or - (d) the person has studied at Harvard University, whether receiving a degree or not, for a minimum of six (6) weeks duration; or - (e) the person is a recipient of a scholarship or fellowship funded or part funded by the club, where the individual has successfully completed the program for which the scholarship or fellowship was awarded; or - (f) the person is or has held the position of chair of Australian Studies at Harvard University; or - (g) the person has been given a special designation, such as life time member or crimson member, by the committee; and - (h) the person has applied and been approved for membership of the association in accordance with clause 4. - (2) A person is eligible to be an associate member of the association if: - (a) the person has completed a minimum one (1) week program taught by Harvard faculty on the Harvard campus or in Australia; or - (b) the person is currently studying at Harvard University; or - (c) the person is a member of the Harvard Club of Victoria; or - (d) the person has attended the club's Program for Leaders; and - (e) the person has applied and been approved for membership of the association in accordance with clause 4. - (3) A person is taken to be a member of the association if: - (a) the person is a natural person, and - (b) the person was: - (i) in the case of an unincorporated body that is registered as the association a member of that unincorporated body immediately before the registration of the association, or - (ii) in the case of an association that is amalgamated to form the relevant association - a member of that other association immediately before the amalgamation, or - (iii) in the case of a registrable corporation that is registered as an association a member of the registrable corporation immediately before that entity was registered as an association. - (4) A person is taken to be a member or associate member of the association if the person was one of the individuals on whose behalf an application for registration of the association under section 6 (1) (a) of the Act was made.